Teevity/ice/README.md

           ice.startmillis=1364774400000

   2.6 Specify account id and account name mappings in ice.properties.
 This is for readabilty purpose.
-You must do this otherwise all line items in the billing file will get ignored.
 For example:

           ice.account.account1=123456789011
           ice.account.account2=123456789012